Our representatives met with the St George's Hospital Quality Committee to discuss a number of key issues regarding hospital management.

 A large and busy meeting with much to talk about since the last review meeting in September last year.
-Those attending were the Trust's top management, representatives from all the South West London Healthwatch organisations (apologies on this occasion from Kingston).
-David Bradley (CEO) and Ranjeet Kaile (Communications Director) represented the Trust.
-The meeting was hosted and chaired by Merton Healthwatch.
+Those attending were the Trust's top management, and representatives from all the South West London Healthwatch organisations.

-Healthwatch took particularly interest in eight of the key items discussed, some of the highlights were as follows:
+Healthwatch took particularly interest in eight of the key items discussed, some of the highlights, as follows:

 The new Lotus Assessment suite

-Healthwatch had been invited to comment on the Trust's Quality Priorities for the coming year - watch this space early February - the key priority being more emphasis on 'improving community services'.
+Our Healthwatch representatives have been invited to comment on the Trust's Quality Priorities for the coming year February - the key priority being more emphasis on 'improving community services'.